Glastonbury 2025 resale: The best tips and tricks to buy tickets

 Once you’ve got your elite crew of razor sharp buddies together, make sure you prepare yourselves.
 And this means no typos so: EXCHANGE DETAILS PROPERLY!

-Make sure you copy and paste them in.
-DO NOT rely on handwritten notes or typed text messages.
+Now, as long as all of these details are correct, you should be able to copy and paste them in.
+DO NOT rely on handwritten notes or typed text message because they are susceptible to human error.

-Set up a Facebook group or Whatsapp thread to communicate during the sale so no two people are trying with the same details at the same time and DEAR LORD double check for typos.
+Set up a Facebook group or Whatsapp thread to communicate during the sale so no two people are trying with the same details at the same time and one more time - DEAR LORD - make sure you double check for typos.

 The last thing you want is to get through and fill in your details only to see: "Sorry, that reference number is not registered."

-Make sure you enter these details EXACTLY as you see them because if you don't you could fall foul of being frozen out of the system.
+Make sure you enter these details EXACTLY as you see them because if you don't you could fall foul of being locked out of the system.

 In past years, a wrong letter or number could mean everyone's registration details are frozen for UP TO 10 MINUTES.